rishabgit/genomic-info-from-papers/readme.md

 # Results:
 In 100 papers tested (93 were in the manually curated ground truth file), gene-mutation matches were found in 53 papers.
 Total 2433 matches were present in those 53 papers.
 And 977 matches were found using this developed pipeline.
+TP: 472, FP: 505
+Precision: 48.3%
-Cross-checking the matches with ground truth file -
+After manually checking the false positives and updating the ground truth file -
 TP: 807, FP: 170
 Precision: 82.59%
 Not all *FP* are FP.
 After manual verification of the final output, some were noticed to be true positive which were originally missed during the manual curation.